wildflowering/wildflowering.github.io/_pages/about.md

 A small funny website for everything German Club related, beginners and intermediate.
 Find here concise explainer articles in [Lessons](/lessons/) and the rough schedule for all future meetings in the [Homepage](/).

-Occasional updates on German Club will also be posted on this website – that's the hope at least!

 <br/>

 ### Relevant Links